RohanVDvivedi/Serc/README.md

 # Serc

-### Serc is a http server / c framework for building apis in c
-### It can also be used for serving static webpages
+ Serc is a http server / c framework for building apis in c.
+It can also be used for serving static webpages.

 ### Project Directory Description